MomoYuuki/andoid_device_oppo_xynew/README.md

 # Device Tree for the Oppo Find X3

 The Oppo Find X3 (codenamed _"xynew"_) is a high-end smartphone from realme.
-It was announced and released in September 2021.
+It was announced and released in March 2021.

 ## Device specifications